pnsn/machine_learning_pnsn_data_set/README.md

 ```

 ### Output .HDF5/.mseed files:
 Files of P-waves are given in either mseed or HDF5 format.
 In each file, all 3 components are present and are aligned from -5 to +10 sec of the STA/LTA 'picked' P-wave arrival.
-All traces are velocity in units of m/s, 100 Hz sampling.  .mseed and .hdf5 files are available <a href="https://seismo.ess.washington.edu/users/ahutko/ML_data_sets">here.</a>
+All traces are velocity in units of m/s, 100 Hz sampling.  .mseed and .hdf5 files are available in zip files at top of page.

 Data are initially aligned on the predicted P wave arrival using iasp91.
 From ~90 to 107 degrees P/Pdiff is the time given.
 From 107 to 180 the earliest PKP arrival is used.
 The data are then shifted according the STA/LTA ratio using a window of -5 to +10 seconds around the predicted P-arrival.
 The shift corresponds to when the STA/LTA first exceeds 20.
 If it does not exceed 20 in the window, then the data are shifted to align on the maximum of the STA/LTA function.
 The window for shfited data is -5 to +10 sec.